Tuesday, February 28, 2012

 Sometimes an individual is challenging to identify, and such is the case for Edward Bishop of Salem, Massachusetts, who was the father of Mary Colburn.
 There were three Edward Bishops living in Salem during the 1690s, and it’s important to sort them out because one was accused of being a witch.

-The Edward of this biography was born in England in about 1620 (some have given a date as early as 1611).
-Nothing is known of him until he turned up in Salem, Massachusetts in 1639.
-He was married to a woman named Hannah (possibly her last name was Moore) and they had at least three children who were baptized in Salem between 1646 and 1651.
-One of these children was also named Edward.
+The Edward of this biography was born in England in about 1618.1 Nothing is known of him until he turned up in Salem, Massachusetts by about 1640.2 Edward was admitted to the Salem church in 1645, and this is thought to be about the time that he married.
+His wife was a woman named Hannah (whose last name is unknown),2 and they had at least three children who were baptized in Salem between 1646 and 1651.
+One of these children was also named Edward.2

-There is evidence that the elder Edward was living in Salem at the time of the witch trials; he appears along with wife Hannah having signed a petition in defense of one of the accused, Rebecca Nurse.
-Another of the accused women who was tried before this date was Bridget Bishop, the wife of another Edward Bishop, who seems to be unrelated to the other two Edwards.
+There is evidence that Edward was still involved in Salem issues at the time of the witch trials; he appears along with wife Hannah having signed a petition in defense of one of the accused, Rebecca Nurse.4 Another of the accused women who was tried before this date was Bridget Bishop, the wife of another Edward Bishop, who seems to be unrelated to the other two Edwards.5

 The execution of Bridget Bishop, who was unrelated to the Edward Bishop of this biography.

-Some time after this, Edward's son Edward and his wife Sarah were arrested in a separate case.
-They ran an inn out of their home in Salem and it was known for serving "drinks to underaged patrons and allowed 'shovel'-board to be played at all hours of the night."
-A neighbor who complained about their behavior was found a short time later dead from an apparent suicide — a slashed throat from a pair of sewing scissors — and this was thought to be witchcraft caused by Edward and Sarah.
-They managed to escape jail, though, and were said to have hid until the witch trial craze was over.
+Some time after this, Edward's son Edward and his wife Sarah were arrested in a separate case.5 They ran an inn out of their home in Salem and it was known for serving "drinks to underaged patrons and allowed shovel-board to be played at all hours of the night."5 A neighbor who complained about their behavior was found a short time later dead from an apparent suicide — a slashed throat from a pair of sewing scissors — and this was thought to be witchcraft caused by Edward and Sarah.
+They managed to escape jail, though, and were said to have hid until the witch trial craze was over.5

 Children: